 That same year, Roberts said: “’Republican’ comes in the dictionary just after ‘reptile’ and just above ‘repugnant’ … I looked up ‘Democrat.’
 It’s ‘of the people, by the people, for the people.’”

-In March 2001 Roberts characterized the newly elected U.S. president, George W. Bush, as “embarrassing” to the United States and said, “He’s not my president.
+In March 2001 Roberts characterized the newly elected U.S. president, George W. Bush, as an “embarrassment” to the United States and said, “He’s not my president.
 He will never be my president.”
 That same month, when Bush’s twin daughters were implicated for possible underage drinking, Roberts quipped: “We all need to take a deep breath and think about being a Bush daughter and having that cross to bear.
 I’d go out and have a couple of drinks, too.”

-Roberts has been particularly outspoken on environmental issues.
-In 2006 she appeared—along with George Clooney, Al Gore, and Robert F. Kennedy Jr.—on the cover of Vanity Fair magazine’s “Special Green Issue,” beneath the headline: “A Threat Greater than Terrorism: Global Warming.”
+In May 2009 Roberts appeared—along with George Clooney, Al Gore, and Robert F. Kennedy Jr.—on the cover of Vanity Fair magazine’s “Special Green Issue,” alongside the headline: “A Threat Greater than Terrorism: Global Warming.”
 That same year, Roberts was a spokeswoman for a campaign by the Dallas-based company Earth Biofuels, encouraging the use of biodiesel in more than 500,000 school buses nationwide.
 “The use of biodiesel is a positive step toward minimizing pollutive emissions and greenhouse gases,” said Roberts. “[W]e can affect the health and well-being of the people most susceptible to that pollution—our children—today.”

 Contrary to her professed concern about “pollutive emissions and greenhouse gases,” however, Roberts is well known for her frequent use of private jets.
 And while she occasionally drives a Prius, she also has owned gas-guzzling SUVs for many years.

-Roberts is also a great admirer of Barack Obama.
+Roberts is a great admirer of Barack Obama.
 Early in Obama’s presidency (March 2009), the actress said: “We [Americans] were headed down a bad path.
 Everybody knew it and there was no way to correct it.
 Now he’s here to slowly, but surely, save us from ourselves….
 We asked this man to be our president, a job that I don’t know why anybody would want anymore after eight years of George Bush.
 I mean really, the fact that someone as bright and capable as Barack Obama wanted to be president, we should all be eternally grateful.”